-Another substantial change includes the recognition of the amount of commercial frontage space a business uses for its operation on a structure.
+Another substantial recommendation includes the recognition of the amount of commercial frontage space a business uses for its operation on a structure.
 The actual regulations has a "one size fits all" parameter on which businesses are treated the same, a business can only have two (2) signs unless located on a corner in which case can display three (3) signs.
 In other words, if a business operates in an entire first floor on a corner it will have the same amount of signs as a business that operates in one third of a building that is located on a corner.
 The recommendation includes that one linear foot of frontage will equal to one square feet of signage.
 This new guideline is fairer to business owners and it takes into consideration the proportions of the building where the business is located.

 The Task Force also proposes new language to be incorporated under definitions.
 The new definitions include terminology specific to signage review and regulations and adds new language pertinent to today's available technology.
+The proposed guidelines also recognizes historic and iconic signs located across the historic district and the importance to protect them, as they are part of the streetscape.